Sleeping with a loud snorer? Here’s an idea.

 When sleeping, however, you lay down and breathe at a much more regular pace.
 Snoring happens when your airway is partially collapsed, causing the tissues in the soft palate and throat to vibrate as air moves in and out of your throat.
 When asleep, the muscles in your throat naturally relax, and gravity and your body weight make your airway much more likely to experience a full or partial collapse.

 One of the most recommended ways to help alleviate instances of snoring is to have the snorer sleep on their side.
 Side sleeping is the healthiest sleeping position for people with sleep apnea because it increases your nightly oxygen intake and protects the airway from collapse.
 Many people feel that they breathe better and snore less when sleeping on their side.
-According to one study, around 92% of those suffering from sleep-disordered breathing breath better when they’re not on their back.
+According to one study, around 92 percent of those suffering from sleep-disordered breathing breath better when they’re not on their back.

 A snoring bed partner can make for noisy, unpleasant nights.
 Telling someone to roll over, sleep on their side, or creating an environment that encourages side sleeping are all tactics to reduce snoring and other sleep-disordered breathing symptoms.